Undergraduate Academic Program

 The Career Center includes advisers with specialized expertise in preparing for careers in medicine or another health-related field (including dentistry, nursing, nutrition, occupational therapy, optometry, osteopathic medicine, pharmacology, physical therapy, public health, and veterinary medicine), and in preparing for careers in law.

 A number of programs provide additional academic and comprehensive support services to students with specific needs.
 Educational Opportunity Programs (EOP), Services for Transfer and Re-Entry Students (STARS), and the Disability Resource Center are described below.
 Counseling on personal and family issues is available through Counseling and Psychological Services.
 If you need assistance that is not listed in this section, consult The Navigator or check with your college advisers.

 Your first step in accessing advising at UCSC is to attend Orientation.

-Orientation is an indispensable resource for all students.
-Students who attend Orientation feel better prepared, encounter fewer problems, and receive priority registration.
+All new UC Santa Cruz students are expected to attend an on-campus orientation.
+Students who attend Orientation feel better prepared, encounter fewer problems, and receive priority fall class enrollment.
 Attending Orientation is one of the most important steps a new student takes in preparing for the transition to university life, providing the academic advising needed to make informed decisions about classes and majors, and the opportunity to get questions answered, and learn more about the university.